Technologically, the last week has been shitty for me. It was techno-shit. I blame solar flares. Here is a list of problems the solar flares caused:

 It’s the end of the year, which means it’s time to jerk my head out of the sand and face the analytics.

-Thanks to Sharkblog’s SEO experiments, I’m much more experienced than I was at the beginning of the year.
+Thanks to Sharkblog’s SEO experiments, I’m much more experienced than I was at the beginning of the year, guess it’s time to now surf the Local Viking for more tips.
 And my site has much better search placement than it would have had without the Sharkblogging experiment.
 Unfortunately, good search placement on certain random keywords doesn’t guarantee lots of high-quality traffic.
 My site traffic is pretty pathetic, and looking at the entire existence of the website from early February to late December, it’s obvious that there has been very little growth when it comes to visitors.

 And I have to let that be okay.
 I have had no tangible goals, and so any growth in traffic would be a victory for vanity only.
 I have no product to sell, and thus no immediate need for growth.
 I have future plans to leverage site traffic, but “future plans to leverage site traffic” is no kind of reason to visit a website.
 It’s literally been SEO for SEO’s sake.